Kauaeranga Kauri Trail (Pinnacles Walk)

 Distance: 6 km

 From Hydro Camp junction, take the Pinnacles Track which climbs and sidles around a hill before following a more open ridge.
 Enjoy impressive views down a branch of the Tairua River and the rugged volcanic landforms of Tauranikau and the Pinnacles.

 Return the same way, or return to the Hydro Camp and take the Billygoat Track back to the road end.

 Time: 40 min one way

 A steady climb, steep in places, follows a well constructed stepped track.
 The final stage of the ascent includes climbing ladders.
 At the Pinnacles summit (759 m) there are spectacular views of the bush, mountains and coastline of the eastern Coromandel.
-Take care at the summit platform.
+Stay within the fenced summit platform.

 The first attempt to log this basin was made in the 1880s but was abandoned within a few years as driving logs down the Billygoat Falls proved too destructive.
 The basin was successfully logged in the 1920s after the construction of the Billygoat incline to bypass the falls, and the use of a steam hauler.